mpv-player/mpv/DOCS/man/en/af.rst

         Would give 3 channel output leaving channels 0 and 1 intact, and mix channels 0 and 1 into output channel 2 (which could be sent to a subwoofer for example).

+    *NOTE*: if you just want to force remixing to a certain output channel layout, it's easier to use the ``force`` filter.
+For example, ``mpv '--af=force=channels=5.1' '--channels=5.1'`` would always force
+    remixing audio to 5.1 and output it like this.

 sub[=fc:ch]
     Adds a subwoofer channel to the audio stream.
 The audio data used for